-- Generally, building façades should front

-- In the case of terraced and adjoining buildings, it is strongly recommended that a variety of plot widths, land use, building heights, and façade depth should be considered during the design process to create an attractive streetscape and break the monotony of the street wall. - Trees, hedges, and other landscaping features can help create a more enclosed streetscape in addition to providing shading and protection from heat, wind, and rain.
+- Generally, building façades should front onto streets.
+Variation to the building line can be introduced to create an informal character. - In the case of terraced and adjoining buildings, it is strongly recommended that a variety of plot widths, land use, building heights, and façade depth should be considered during the design process to create an attractive streetscape and break the monotony of the street wall. - Trees, hedges, and other landscaping features can help create a more enclosed streetscape in addition to providing shading and protection from heat, wind, and rain.

-Figure 51: The relationship between the buildings, the trees and width of the footway create a sense of enclosure for the pedestrian, Poundbury.
+Figure 12: The relationship between the buildings, the trees and width of the footway create a sense of enclosure for the pedestrian, Poundbury.